zeitkunst/FluidNexus/README.rst

 * Linux will require the installation of a avahi-bonjour compatability library; on ubuntu this is libavahi-compat-libdnssd1.

-To run, type "fluid_nexus"; for help, type "fluid_nexus --help".
+To run, type "fluid-nexus"; for help, type "fluid-nexus --help".

 SECURITY NOTE
 =============